Chapter 5.40

 D. Report of Animal Bites.

-2. It shall be the duty of every medical licensee practicing in the municipality to report to the animal control officer or the police department the name and address of any person treated for bites or wounds inflicted by an animal, together with all available information necessary for rabies control.
+1. It shall be the duty of every medical licensee practicing in the municipality to report to the authorized city official the name and address of any person treated for bites or wounds inflicted by an animal, together with all available information necessary for rabies control.

 a.
 Any licensee who, in good faith, makes a report pursuant to this section shall have immunity from any liability, civil or criminal, that might otherwise be incurred or imposed with respect to the making of such report, and shall have the same immunity with respect to participation in any judicial proceeding resulting from such report.

-3. It shall be the duty of every veterinarian practicing in the municipality to report to the animal control officer or the police department the name and address of the owner of any animal treated for bites or wounds inflicted by any other animal, together with all available information necessary for rabies control.
+2. It shall be the duty of every veterinarian practicing in the municipality to report to the authorized city official the name and address of the owner of any animal treated for bites or wounds inflicted by any other animal, together with all available information necessary for rabies control.

 F. Killing of Certain Animals Which Cannot Be Safely Captured or Impounded.
-If any vicious or dangerous animal suspected of or having rabies, found at large, cannot be safely taken up and impounded, the animal may be euthanized by a police officer.
+If any vicious or dangerous animal suspected of or having rabies, found at large, cannot be safely taken up and impounded, the animal may be killed by a police officer.
 (Ord.
-9-2014 § 1; Code 1997 § 5-4-3).
+2-2024 § 1, 2024).

 5.40.040 Animal treatment.